 Detaching a policy from a group revokes the permissions granted through that policy for all group members.
 Members retain any permissions assigned through other policies, roles, or other groups.

-This guide explains how to detach a policy from a group using the Vultr API.
+Follow this guide to detach a policy from a group using the Vultr API or Terraform.

 Send a GET request to the List Policies endpoint to retrieve all policies in your organization.